OpenFAST/openfast/docs/source/user/aerodyn/theory_tailfin.rst

 The unsteady aerodynamics of the tail fin is modeled based on Unsteady Slender Body Theory.
 The theory is extended to include the effect of high yaw angle :cite:`ad-hammam_NREL:2023`.

-The normal force on the tail fin can be described as
+The normal force on the tail fin can be described as the sum of three contributions (potential lift, vortex lift, and drag), weighted by separation functions :math:`x_i` as:

 .. math::  :label: TFUSBForce